Sunder Lal Patwa

-Sunder Lal Patwa (11 November 1924 – 28 December 2016) was an Indian politician, who served as the 11th Chief Minister of Madhya Pradesh and a cabinet minister in the Government of India.
+Sunder Lal Patwa (11 November 1924 – 28 December 2016) was an Indian politician, who served as the Chief Minister of Madhya Pradesh and a cabinet minister in the Government of India.
+He was Chief Minister of Madhya Pradesh twice, from 20 January 1980 to 17 February 1980 and from 5 March 1990 to 15 December 1992.

 He was a member of the Bharatiya Janata Party.
-He was the only politician who defeated congress strong man Kamal Nath in 1997 from Chhindwara constituency for member of parliament.
-He was born in the village of Kukreshwar located between Manasa and Rampura in the Neemuch District of Madhya Pradesh.
+He was the only politician who defeated Congress strong man Kamal Nath in 1997 from Chhindwara constituency for member of parliament.
 He was awarded Padma Vibhushan, the second-highest civilian award, posthumously in 2017 by the Government of India.

+Early life

+Sunder Lal Patwa was born in a Svetambara Jain family in the village of Kukreshwar located between Manasa and Rampura in the Neemuch District of Madhya Pradesh.

 Political career

+Sunder Lal Patwa was an active RSS worker from 1942 to 1951.
+He spent six months in jail in 1948 when RSS was banned in the wake of Mahatma Gandhi’s assassination.
+In 1951, he was among the founding members of the Jana Sangh, where he was general secretary of the state unit.